Guide: How to Set Up i18n for Multi-Language Support in React Applications

 5. Test Dynamic Language Switching

-• Ensure the language switches when clicking the "English" or "Arabic" buttons.
+Run your application and ensure the language switches when clicking the "English" or "Arabic" buttons.

 Done!